Specific Training

 What's the Difference between a Medical and a Spa Massage?

 A spa massage is strictly for relaxation, usually no intake forms are necessary.
 Spa Therapists are not typically trained to work with specific conditions, aches or pains.
-Medical Massage therapists have a more advanced education and training in anatomy and bodily systems, require in-take forms and work on outcomes based on specific conditions.
+Medical Massage Therapists have a more advanced education and training in anatomy and bodily systems, require in-take forms and work on outcomes based on specific conditions.
 Medical Therapists can provide a full relaxation massage, but if you have any aches or pains these can be addressed too.

 More Completely: